jeepchinnawat/edumat-book/README.md

 # [FG-AI4NDM Educational Notebooks](https://jeepchinnawat.github.io/)

 This collection of tutorial notebooks aims to support machine learning applications and researches for Natural Disaster Management (NDM).
-The body of work is still in an on-going development so the book will continue to evolve, with the emphasis on python-based, open(source and data), and geoscientific AI contents.
+The body of work is still in an on-going development so the book will continue to evolve, with the emphasis on open(-source and -data), hazard-related, and geoscientific AI contents.

-## Installation
+## Getting started

 ### Run online